ISasiain/Methylation_beta_correction/README.md

 ## EXPERIMENTAL PROCEDURE

-### General performance analysis: Analysing the effect of the coverage correction in the 5000 most variable CpGs in BRCA
+### I. General performance analysis: Analysing the effect of the coverage correction in the 5000 most variable CpGs in BRCA

 1. Splitting the data in training and validation and generating RData file with the output